 The Religious Education Curriculum Directory (RECD) and the Catechism of the Catholic Church, guides and informs teaching of RE.

 The school follows the "In God's Name" Units of Faith as written by Margaret Carswell.
-This is supported by the Islington planning grids.

 When planning topics, teachers use the Agreed Understanding for Levels of Attainment in Religious Education.